plamarque/sphinx-poc/docs/GettingStarted/PLF-Homepage.rst

    homepage.

  * :ref:`Changing the UI language <Change-Language>`
-   Instructions on how to change the UI language of PRODUCT.
+   Instructions on how to change the UI language of eXo Platform.

-After signing in your account successfully, you are redirected to the **Social Intranet** homepage, the starting point for exploring PRODUCT.
+After signing in your account successfully, you are redirected to the **Social Intranet** homepage, the starting point for exploring eXo Platform.
-This homepage provides you a perfect overview of all social and collaboration activities available in PRODUCT.
+This homepage provides you a perfect overview of all social and collaboration activities available in eXo Platform.

 |image0|